BrianWill/japanese_vocab/README.md

 The main page displays first the "current stories" (stories with queued repetitions) and then the full story catalog.

-In the catalog, select a source from the drop down, and click "queue reps" on a story to effectively add it to the "current stories".
+In the catalog, select a source from the drop down.

+Click "queue reps" on a story to effectively add it to the "current stories".
 (The "queue reps" link adds 5 listening reps alternated with 4 drilling reps.
 You can edit a story's rep queue on the story's page.)

 ## Story page